Updated 20 July 2022

 The other main difference with VCTs is that you don’t apply through HMRC, but instead approach the company yourself.
 They don’t tend to invest in startups or micro-companies, and naturally prefer companies that are already in profit.

 First, explore which scheme(s) are most suitable for your company, and check your eligibility.
 Then apply through HMRC (or directly in the case of VCTs).
-A good accountant will be able to take you through the process and advise you at each step of the way.
+Remember you will need a strong new business pitch to demonstrate how your company will use the funding to achieve growth.
+A good accountant will be able to take you through the funding process and advise you at each step of the way.